t0m/select2-bootstrap-css/README.md

 Known issues:

+ * "Loading Remote Data" and "Infinite Scroll" not addressed yet, the loading indicator position probably needs some adjustments
  * IE8/IE9/IE10, Firefox: Select2 in "Bootstrap input group with radio/checkbox addon" and .input-lg misses 1px in height (IE9/IE10, Firefox behave the same for Bootstrap 3's "input group sizing"-demo at http://getbootstrap.com/components/#input-groups-sizing)
  * IE9/IE10: Select2 in "Bootstrap input group with button addon" (no height modifier, i. e. .input-sm, .input-lg) also misses 1px in height (bug _not_ inherited from Bootstrap 3)
  * box-shadow for .select2-search input do not fit Bootstrap's defaults